garylirocks/quickrefs/microsoft-entra-id.markdown

 Microsoft's identity and access management solution.

-- Azure, Microsoft 365, and Dynamics 365 all use Azure AD, a tenant in these services is automatically an Azure AD tenant.
+- Azure, Microsoft 365, and Dynamics 365 all use Entra, a tenant in these services is automatically an Entra tenant.
 - Could be managed in either Azure Portal or Entra admin portal
   - Some aspects could be managed in Office admin portal
 - Default domain names are like `*.onmicrosoft.com`, you could bring your own domain name
 - "Entra" is the new name for all of Microsoft's identity management service

-Objects in AAD
+Objects in Entra

 - Users
 - Groups